usamaklair/Oria-AI-Automation/README.md

 <h4 align="left">Brand</h4>
 Oria emerged as an intelligent, visually consistent product that saves users hours every week and reduces friction across daily operations.

+<h4 align="left">Designer</h4>
+Through this project, I learned how minimalism can express intelligence — not by showing less, but by showing just enough.
+Oria became not only a product but a design statement about balance and clarity.